alanionita/100-days-of-code/r1-log.md

 ### R1D34
 Reviewed solution on how to use IIFE within script.
 No changes were necessary.
 Will spend the rest of today on FCC challenges in the JavaScript section.

+### R1D35
+Started next project - Weather App.
+Was successfully able to get the app functioning tonight.
+App pulls in the user's location and displays data in Farenheit.
+Very proud of myself for getting this up in a running in just a few hours, more updtes coming tomorrow :)